 At the largely informal initial meeting, we were introduced to the various shipping options.
-After eyeballing our effects, the immediate verdict was that our possessions at that point in time would not fit a 20’ container.
+After eyeballing our effects, the immediate verdict was that our possessions at that point would not fit a 20’ container.
 But, if we were to trim down, we might be on the borderline for a 20’ container with some wiggle space.
 We were also given a quick rundown of the costs involved, rough estimates, and insurance options (read more by clicking here).
-As for the Kawai K15 (48”) acoustic piano and the Yamaha P65 digital piano we wanted shipped, it was informed that they both would attract duty at around 35% of their cost in India with depreciation at 10% or so per year for the years owned.
-Also, to minimize cost it would be better if we were to check with our piano dealer for crating and loading.
+As for the Kawai K15 (48”) acoustic piano and the Yamaha P65 digital piano we wanted shipped, it was informed that they both would attract duty of around 35% of their cost in India with depreciation at 10% or per year for the years owned.
+Also, to minimize cost, it would be better if we were to check with our piano dealer for crating and loading.

 Two weeks into the process, we signed the contract for shipping a 20’ container and provided them with copies of our passport.
 The estimated costs added up to ~$7400 (~$6K for shipping, origin, and destination service for door-to-door delivery, $350 for all-risk valued inventory insurance for $10K worth of listed items, and $1050 for estimated customs duty).
 The shipping company supplied the insurance coverage statement.
 For origin services, we opted to pack our belongings except for furniture, china and odds and ends of delicate nature.

-We touched base with our piano dealers (DC Piano, Berkeley, CA) and it turns out crating and loading were routine for them – pricing would be around $175 for a used crate that Kawai uses to ship new pianos to their warehouse or roughly $350 for a new one.
+We touched base with our piano dealers (DC Piano, Berkeley, CA) and it turned out crating and loading were routine for them – pricing would be around $175 for a used crate that Kawai uses to ship new pianos to their warehouse or roughly $350 for a new one.
 Our initial move date scheduled for Sunday 5/9/2010 had to be rescheduled to Monday 5/10/2010 as DC Piano provided this service only on weekdays.
 This is something to consider for people in the same situation.

-Three weeks into signing the contract, the shipping company confirmed the availability of a container and issued a booking number as well.
+Three weeks into signing the contract, Universal Relocations confirmed the availability of a container and issued a booking number as well.
 They also arranged for a 3-men crew to arrive between 8 AM and 9 AM on 5/10/2010 for packing.
 Container was scheduled to arrive later in the day (2PM or so).
-The ETA for wrapping up origin services was around 5 PM.
+The ETA for wrapping up origin services was around 5 PM.On our part, we shook hands with DC Piano to arrive after 2PM for the instrument to be loaded into the container.

 Some things to consider when doing your own packing:

 At the largely informal initial meeting, we were introduced to the various shipping options.
-After eyeballing our effects, the immediate verdict was that our possessions at that point in time would not fit a 20’ container.
+After eyeballing our effects, the immediate verdict was that our possessions at that point would not fit a 20’ container.
 But, if we were to trim down, we might be on the borderline for a 20’ container with some wiggle space.
 We were also given a quick rundown of the costs involved, rough estimates, and insurance options (read more by clicking here).
-As for the Kawai K15 (48”) acoustic piano and the Yamaha P65 digital piano we wanted shipped, it was informed that they both would attract duty at around 35% of their cost in India with depreciation at 10% or so per year for the years owned.
-Also, to minimize cost it would be better if we were to check with our piano dealer for crating and loading.
+As for the Kawai K15 (48”) acoustic piano and the Yamaha P65 digital piano we wanted shipped, it was informed that they both would attract duty of around 35% of their cost in India with depreciation at 10% or per year for the years owned.
+Also, to minimize cost, it would be better if we were to check with our piano dealer for crating and loading.

 Two weeks into the process, we signed the contract for shipping a 20’ container and provided them with copies of our passport.
 The estimated costs added up to ~$7400 (~$6K for shipping, origin, and destination service for door-to-door delivery, $350 for all-risk valued inventory insurance for $10K worth of listed items, and $1050 for estimated customs duty).
 The shipping company supplied the insurance coverage statement.
 For origin services, we opted to pack our belongings except for furniture, china and odds and ends of delicate nature.

-We touched base with our piano dealers (DC Piano, Berkeley, CA) and it turns out crating and loading were routine for them – pricing would be around $175 for a used crate that Kawai uses to ship new pianos to their warehouse or roughly $350 for a new one.
+We touched base with our piano dealers (DC Piano, Berkeley, CA) and it turned out crating and loading were routine for them – pricing would be around $175 for a used crate that Kawai uses to ship new pianos to their warehouse or roughly $350 for a new one.
 Our initial move date scheduled for Sunday 5/9/2010 had to be rescheduled to Monday 5/10/2010 as DC Piano provided this service only on weekdays.
 This is something to consider for people in the same situation.

-Three weeks into signing the contract, the shipping company confirmed the availability of a container and issued a booking number as well.
+Three weeks into signing the contract, Universal Relocations confirmed the availability of a container and issued a booking number as well.
 They also arranged for a 3-men crew to arrive between 8 AM and 9 AM on 5/10/2010 for packing.
 Container was scheduled to arrive later in the day (2PM or so).
-The ETA for wrapping up origin services was around 5 PM.
+The ETA for wrapping up origin services was around 5 PM.On our part, we shook hands with DC Piano to arrive after 2PM for the instrument to be loaded into the container.

 Some things to consider when doing your own packing: